Back to all

 • Do you want a periodic tenancy (such as month to month, week to week, etc), or a fixed term lease (e.g. for 1 year)?

 Once you have answered all of these questions, you're ready to start looking at rental properties.
-See what’s available that fits into your budget.
+See what’s available that fits into your budget and preferences.
 Check out each property carefully, using the checklist to help you keep track of important information about each place.

 What you need to do when you find a place you want to rent.

-You've found a place and your rental application has been accepted.
-Now you need to make sure that you and your new landlord:
+Let's say you have found an ideal space and your rental application has been accepted.
+Now you need to make sure that you and your new landlord do all of the following BEFORE you move in:

 • Complete a thorough property inspection and write down any damage or deficiency in the inspection report.